oscarcastrocarrillo/Citi-Bike/README.md

 'Citi Bike Jersey City 2.0.ipynb' contains the full analysis (descriptive and inferential statistics) as a Jupyter Notebook

-'Citi Bike Tableau Viz' is a series of dashboards that describe the data in the analysis
+'Citi Bike Tableau Viz' is a link to the viz on Tableau Public and it's a series of dashboards that describe the data in the analysis